640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-VEMURAFENIB (Vem ue RAF e nib) is a chemotherapy drug.
-It targets specific cancer cells and stops the cancer cells from growing.
-It is used to treat certain types of melanoma skin cancer.
+VEMURAFENIB (Vem ue RAF e nib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
+It is used to treat melanoma, a type of skin cancer.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.